Table of Contents

 Syphilis is a chronic systemic disease that is easily treated in its early stages; however, untreated cases can lead to grave consequences and death.
 Treponema palladium is the causative factor of syphilis.
 It was described in 1905 by Schaudinn and Hoffman; Wasserman described the blood test for long-term forms of the infection.

-During the First World War, syphilis was one of the key causes of disability and absence from duty in the United States Army; over 10,000 men were discharged and 7 million person-days were lost to the disease.
+During the First World War, syphilis was 1 of the key causes of disability and absence from duty in the United States Army; over 10,000 men were discharged and 7 million person-days were lost to the disease.

 Mercury was administered by the Esculaps of early medicine as a remedy against this infection; however, this chemical element was extremely toxic and had severe side effects, including death.

 Pathogenic treponemes are associated with the following 4 diseases: